-- A client giving a discretionary mandate to BNPP AM is entitled to communicate specific instructions (like using a specific intermediary) even if such instructions differ from the provisions of the BNPP AM Policy.
+- Selection among the approved list of execution intermediaries established by BNPP AM as described in Section 2. - Ability of the execution intermediary to execute the order in accordance with the BNPP AM execution Policy. - ► Application of client's specific requirements as follows: - A client giving a discretionary mandate to BNPP AM is entitled to communicate specific instructions (like using a specific intermediary) even if such instructions differ from the provisions of BNPP AM Policy.
 BNPP AM will comply with those instructions but will not be responsible for applying the principles of best execution for the criteria impacted by these instructions. - A client giving a discretionary mandate to BNPP AM is entitled to communicate a ranked list of approved execution intermediaries with objectives in terms of allocations of volumes or participation to requests for quotes: the selection of the execution intermediary will occur depending on the distance from the targets as a subsidiary criterion that will apply to differentiate execution intermediaries offering the similar execution conditions